 Fortis does more than help you to steer clear of damage from bad weather and pests.
 It provides owners with durability and ease of installation.
 The non-watertight surface doesn’t become hot in direct sunlight and is also non-skid for added safety.

 When you wish to take advantage of all the available space in your yard, under-deck areas are essential.
-They only work if you can keep them dry, however, and this means selecting the right material for the job.
-AridDek waterproof aluminum decking is one option that does more than just provide a surface for your new deck.
+However, they only work if you can keep them dry, which means selecting the right material for the job.
+AridDek waterproof aluminum decking is one option that does more than provide a surface for your new deck.
 It also serves as a drainage system.
 This includes an integrated gutter design that ensures the area underneath has protection from moisture.

-The AridDek boards fit together snugly in a tight formation, which forces the majority of rainfall to roll off of the surface entirely.
+The AridDek boards fit together snugly in a tight formation, forcing the majority of rainfall to roll off the surface entirely.
 Any water that manages to get through the groves gets funneled into the gutter system.
 This keeps the area under your deck clear, even in heavy precipitation.

 Get a Professional Deck Consultation and Quote

-Reach out to our team of professionals for a quote, consultation, or simply to request more information.
-Visit our website today and take the interactive deck design tool for a spin.
-It could be the first step you take towards your new outdoor living space.
+Reach out to our team of professionals for a quote, consultation, or to request more information.

 It may seem daunting at first, but it’s possible to use an interactive deck design guide to get the deck results you have in mind.
 The key is to avoid getting caught up in what other people tell you.
 The most important factor in designing a deck is your lifestyle.
 Consider your family and the ways you plan on getting the most out of your new deck.